 We speculate that despite the ambiguity of the low-worthwhileness questions, participants may have inferred that the interviewer still wanted to know complete details, given the context of investigations in general.
 More details would arguably be of greater benefit in an investigation than fewer details.
 And such context could have influenced participants’ perception of the interviewer’s objectives.
 Participants may have assumed the ambiguity during the low-worthwhileness trials was due to the interviewer’s ignorance about the scope of their current discovery.
 Note that participants underwent both high- and low-worthwhileness trials.
 The manipulation of context in future research could provide insight into how such a variable might influence the effect of high-versus low-worthwhileness questions.
 For example, it might be useful to examine whether consistently asking low- versus high-worthwhileness questions replicates our findings or reveals different insights.

-That notwithstanding, our results suggested that questions with greater specificity (i.e., high- versus low-worthwhileness questions) may increase the confidence in what the interviewer wants to know of at least some of the interviewees.
+That notwithstanding, our results suggested that questions with greater specificity (i.e., high- versus low-worthwhileness questions) may increase the confidence in what the interviewer wants to know.
 We speculate that the confidence high-worthwhileness questions bring might serve two ends.
 They might facilitate disclosure when interviewees elect to be cooperative.
 But high-worthwhileness questions might impede disclosure or even assist in deception, given that such questions make interviewees confident in their perception of what the interviewer wants to know.
 And resistant interviewees are inclined to refrain from assisting their interviewer.
 Further research is needed to ascertain the speculations just described.

 One could argue that our research design could have unduly influenced our results.
 The objection could be that using multiple-choice response options limited participants’ cognitive maps, restricting their potential mental designations and utterances.
 We disagree.
 The topics in each scenario were well-defined, making it unlikely for participants to generate mental designations outside each scenario’s scope.
 Interlocutors typically restrict their discourse moves to the topic of discussion unless they wish to ask further questions or change topics (Roberts, 2012).
 The present study examined the mental designations and utterances elicited by questions under discussion, not how people ask further questions or change topics.
 Moreover, using multiple-choice options eliminated the possibility of coding errors that can arise from wrangling free-text data.